bceverly/sysmanage/FEATURES-TODO.md

     rounously contact the agent).
 One
     queue should be for messages that
     are received and one should be for messages that need to be sent.
+Both the server and the agent should
+    process messages in the queue and
+    mark the one that is being processed currently in a way that prevents
+    movement to the next message until
+    the currently processing message is
+    finished processing and then is
+    removed from the queue.

 35. Create a standalone python script on both the agent and the server to